MaximeLionel/csapp/4_1 The Y86-64 Instruction Set Architecture.md

 	* The program contains both data and instructions.
 	* Directives indicate where to place code or data and how to align it.
 	* The program specifies issues such as stack placement, data initialization, program initialization, and program termination.
+* Detailed explanation of the program:
-* words beginning with ‘.’ are assembler directives telling the

-assembler to adjust the address at which it is generating code or to insert some

-words of data.
+	* Words beginning with ‘.’ are assembler directives telling the assembler to adjust the address at which it is generating code or to insert some words of data.
+	* The directive `.pos 0` (line 2) indicates that the assembler should begin generating code starting at address 0.
+	* This is the starting address for all Y86-64 programs.
+* The next instruction (line 3) initializes the stack pointer.
+We can see that the label stack is declared at the end of the program (line 40), to indicate address 0x200 using a .pos directive (line 39).